Updated on July 18, 2025

 Price: from €14,950 to €32,500 (or on request)

-The Rolex Rainbow model, or Rolex Oyster Perpetual Cosmograph Daytona Rainbow for purists, is a more vibrant version of the iconic racing watch.
-The tachymeter bezel has been replaced by precious stones in the colours of the rainbow, offering a particularly bright look!
+The Rolex Rainbow model – the Rolex Oyster Perpetual Cosmograph Daytona Rainbow for purists – is a more vibrant version of the original iconic racing watch.
+The tachymeter bezel has been replaced by rainbow-coloured gemstones.
+Dazzling!

 Date of creation: 1953